Laura-lc/project/README.md

 		d)  words that look like phrases that are missing spaces. such as "quickfix" will be changed to “quick fix”.

-	This step was done with the script WFpart3_findWordsNotInCorpus.ipynb.
 	The "words" that have been replaced (used to search in the corpus later) were stored in the txt file in the following format:

 		[the original word] : [the replaced word]